secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 You can edit and customize your profile page from within the EdCast platform using the following steps.

 1. In the top navigation bar, locate your name and profile image.
-This will link to your profile page.
+This will link to your profile page
-1. On your profile, you can review your dashboard, content, learning plan, and more.
+1. On your profile, you can review your dashboard, content, learning plan, and more
 1. In the top right corner of the screen, click `Edit Profile`
-1. Confirm you are viewing the `Account Details` tab.
+1. Confirm you are viewing the `Account Details` tab
 1. From this page, you can edit and update the following information:
      - First and last name
      - Bio